Autarkieguide

 • Freestanding

-• Longer trips & vanlife
+• Longer journeys & van life

 • Winter camping & year-round use

-• Expeditions & Off-Road Trips
+• Expeditions & Off-road Trips

 • Power supply on the boat